pedroshaina/restfootball/README.md

 * Get data for a specific entity;
 * List all entities (pagination is optional but appreciated).

+When implementing your solution, remember to keep software engineering and REST API good practices in mind: focus on a clean, readable and maintainable implementation.
+Always keep in mind that other people will have to read, understand and change your code.
+Don't code for yourself!

 ### Bonus features ###

 The following features are not required, but will make us like you more: